Get our free screenwriting email newsletter for the latest industry news, screenwriting inspiration, and exclusive WeScreenplay promotions!

 Learn About the Different Session Types

 Before the lab, we will share all the winning scripts with the group.
 During a one to two hour session, the group will share script notes verbally.
 While all the winning scripts are already strong, the purpose of this notes session is to refine your work, to get thoughts on next steps, and to practice giving and receiving notes.

 We will have exciting workshops for winners to get hands on experience with industry professionals.
 Winners participate in curated workshops with screenwriters, literary managers which have included managers like AE Jones of Stagecoach Entertainment, and a Pitching Masterclass with Jim Arnoff.

-The writers had group meetings with executives, literary managers and other writers to learn more about the craft, industry to get a 360 educated learning experience of a professional screenwriting career.
-Each session had a mentor who would share their experience and area of expertise followed by a Q&A with the writers.
+Writers will meet with executives, literary managers and working writers to learn more about the craft and industry for a deeper 360 perspective of a career in screenwriting.
+Each session includes a mentor who will share their experience and area of expertise followed by a Q&A with the writers.

 Check out more of our Writers’ Successes.

 Don’t hesitate to enter.
 WeScreenplay provides feedback on every single script entry.
 That in itself is worth the cost of submission.
 Additionally, if your script places, it can give you a boost in the exposure department.
 I earned a writing assignment from a complete stranger – a producer/director in Canada.